 New VASU instead of OASC

-Among the priorities for 3-6 months, Biden’s list includes “to create the Supreme Administrative Court of Ukraine (HACU)” due to the liquidation of the District Administrative Court of Kyiv (DACC).
-To do this, “adopt a law establishing a new specialized court to consider administrative cases against national government bodies, staffed by properly vetted judges.”
+Among the priorities for 3-6 months, Biden’s list includes “to create the Supreme Administrative Court of Ukraine (HACU)” in view of the liquidation of the District Administrative Court of Kyiv (DACC).
+To do this, “pass a law establishing a new specialized court to hear administrative cases against national government bodies, staffed by properly vetted judges.”

 Previously, Ukraine already had a Supreme Court of Justice, then instead of it the Administrative Court of Cassation was created as part of the Supreme Court.
 The point of the new Supreme Court of Justice is not to return to the old system, but for this court to consider administrative cases against the central authorities.
 Previously, such cases were considered by the OASC.
 Last December, the United States imposed sanctions against the head of the OASC, Pavel Vovk, for “extorting bribes in exchange for interference in judicial and other public processes,” after which the Verkhovna Rada quickly adopted a law to liquidate the OASC and create the Kyiv City District Administrative Court in its place.
 This court has not yet become operational, and Washington proposes to create the Supreme Court of Ukraine in its place and staff it with “properly vetted judges.”
 That is, here, too, a competitive selection with international experts in the competition commission is looming, so that they choose a VASU that will be completely independent of Zelensky’s office.